Flag of Chuvashia: Symbolism

 The tree of life, which occupies 3/5 of the width of the flag, is a sign made on the basis of Old Chuvash runic writing, whose silhouette resembles a revered oak tree of Chuvash, powerful and durable, resistant to natural storms.
-The symmetry of the composition “The Tree of Life” expresses the desire of the Chuvash people for inner spiritual harmony and harmony with the outside world and nature.
+The symmetry of the composition "The Tree of Life" expresses the desire of the Chuvash people for inner spiritual harmony and harmony with the outside world and nature.
 In addition, the Tree of Life, as a single organism, personifies the unity of the people living in the territory of the Chuvash Republic.

 The tree of life consists of five elements, the main one being the center of the whole composition, the base has a bottom field and ends at the top with two branches of the Tree diverging at 90 degrees in the form of a national ornament.
 This element means the indigenous population of the Chuvash Republic - Chuvash, living in the territory of the republic.

-The two lower elements, located symmetrically on both sides of the main element, have a base of purple bands separated from the lower purple field and the main element with a yellow strip 1.5% wide of the flag, and end with “branches” in the form of a national ornament.
+The two lower elements, located symmetrically on both sides of the main element, have a base of purple bands separated from the lower purple field and the main element with a yellow strip 1.5% wide of the flag, and end with "branches" in the form of a national ornament.
 These elements symbolizes the Chuvash diaspora.

-Two middle elements in the form of short inclined strips not adjacent to the main trunk of the Tree and also ending with a national ornament, located symmetrically on both sides of the main element at an angle of 45 degrees to it between the “branches” of the main and lower elements, which symbolizes the population of the different nationalities living in the Chuvash Republic.
+Two middle elements in the form of short inclined strips not adjacent to the main trunk of the Tree and also ending with a national ornament, located symmetrically on both sides of the main element at an angle of 45 degrees to it between the "branches" of the main and lower elements, which symbolizes the population of the different nationalities living in the Chuvash Republic.

-The emblem “Three suns”, consisting of a three-fold repetitive ancient solar sign (an eight-pointed star), symbolizes the sunlight that gives life and protects well-being.
-Threefold repetition of the star that overshadows the main emblem of the flag - “The Tree of Life” means the Chuvash folk concept “Pulna, Pur, Pulatpar” (“Were, Is, We Will”) and is its graphic expression.
+The emblem "Three suns", consisting of a three-fold repetitive ancient solar sign (an eight-pointed star), symbolizes the sunlight that gives life and protects well-being.
+Threefold repetition of the star that overshadows the main emblem of the flag - "The Tree of Life" means the Chuvash folk concept "Pulna, Pur, Pulatpar" ("Were, Is, We Shall") and is its graphic expression.